EPSRC Impact Acceleration Account (IAA) 2017-2020

 The University of St Andrews is one of 33 Universities in the UK with an Impact Acceleration Account from EPSRC, which is intended to promote and increase the impact of the institution’s EPSRC funded research.
-We have been awarded IAA funding in the region of £570k for the period 2017-2020.
+We were awarded IAA funding in the region of £570k for the period 2017-2020.

 The EPSRC Impact Acceleration Account is intended to: